IT CAME FROM OUTER SPACE

 It Came from Outer Space was made in 3-D and is sometimes revived in that format today.
 There are a few gimmicky into-the-lap effects of falling rocks and the meteor appearing out of the screen but mostly Jack Arnold uses the 3-D towards the less common effect of perspective depth, trailing telephone wires off into the distance, shooting up into linesmens ladders and the like.
 The 3-D gives a more visual edge to some scenes the descent into the crater, the gauzy shots from the aliens point-of-view.
 Mostly, what carries It Came from Outer Space is its literate script and Jack Arnolds atmosphere.
 The only quibbles one has is the conception of the alien, which is surely far too ungainly to be able to fly.
 The heavenly choruses that accompany its flight also seem to be overdoing it slightly.
 Otherwise, It Came from Outer Space is a genuine classic of the era.

-Other genre films from Ray Bradburys genre works are: the aforementioned The Beast from 20,000 Fathoms from his short story The Foghorn; Francois Truffauts Fahrenheit 415 (1966) from his dystopian novel; The Illustrated Man (1968) from his short story collection; the tv movie The Screaming Woman (1972) adapted from his story about a woman buried alive; the dreary tv mini-series The Martian Chronicles (1980) from his classic book; the tv movie The Electric Grandmother (1980); the screenplay for the fine Something Wicked This Way Comes (1983) from his own novel; the tv anthology series The Ray Bradbury Theater (1986-92) where he adapted his own stories and hosted the series; his screenplay for the animated adaptation of the classic comic-strip Little Nemo: Adventures in Slumberland (1989); the screenplay for the animated childrens film The Halloween Tree (1993); Stuart Gordons adaptation of The Wonderful Ice Cream Suit (1998) about a seemingly magical suit; A Sound of Thunder (2005) based on Bradburys classic time travel story; and Chrysalis (2008).
+Other genre films from Ray Bradburys genre works are: the aforementioned The Beast from 20,000 Fathoms from his short story The Foghorn; Francois Truffauts Fahrenheit 415 (1966) from his dystopian novel; The Illustrated Man (1968) from his short story collection; the tv movie The Screaming Woman (1972) adapted from his story about a woman buried alive; the dreary tv mini-series The Martian Chronicles (1980) from his classic book; the tv movie The Electric Grandmother (1980); the screenplay for the fine Something Wicked This Way Comes (1983) from his own novel; the tv anthology series The Ray Bradbury Theater (1986-92) where he adapted his own stories and hosted the series; his screenplay for the animated adaptation of the classic comic-strip Little Nemo: Adventures in Slumberland (1989); the screenplay for the animated childrens film The Halloween Tree (1993); Stuart Gordons adaptation of The Wonderful Ice Cream Suit (1998) about a seemingly magical suit; A Sound of Thunder (2005) based on Bradburys classic time travel story; Chrysalis (2008); and the tv movie remake of Fahrenheit 451 (2018).